Why Are There So Many Chihuahuas Found in Shelters?

 Volunteer at a Shelter

-Most could use the helping hands, and it will allow you to see what’s involved in pet care.
+Most could use the helping hands while also allowing you to see what’s involved in pet care.
 See first hand how chihuahuas behave in the shelter before you decide to take it home for adoption.

 Consider your Living Situation